top of page

 Comments

-Shades of Sisterhood Inc. a registered trademark of the National Association of Virtuous Women Inc) is a 501c3 nonprofit organization dedicated to providing platforms for women of faith, purpose and power.
-Cash and property contributions to Shades of Sisterhood Inc are tax-deductible;
+Shades of Sisterhood® Inc. is a federally registered trademark and a program of National Association of Virtuous Women, Inc., a 501(c)(3) nonprofit organization dedicated to providing platforms for women of faith, purpose, and power.
+All names, logos, programs, and materials associated with Shades of Sisterhood® are protected under U.S. trademark and intellectual property laws.
+Unauthorized use is prohibited.

 bottom of page